Connect with us

 For illustration purposes

-Moreover, the thumbnails of these videos are almost identical, the places visited are the same and eating the same food such as Ramly burger, Nasi Lemak and so on.
+Moreover, the thumbnails of these videos are almost identical, the places visited are the same, and they eat the same food, such as Ramly burger, Nasi Lemak and so on.
 So, what’s the deal about this?

 YouTube ‘rewards’ travel YouTubers for making content in Malaysia

-Well, according to a popular Thai-based British YouTuber Paddy Doyle who has been making travel content on his personal channel and on The Budgeteers channel for years, the reason why so many travel YouTubers travel to Malaysia and make almost identical content is because YouTube ‘rewards’ them for doing so.
+Well, according to popular Thai-based British YouTuber Paddy Doyle, who has been making travel content on his personal channel and The Budgeteers channel for years, the reason why so many travel YouTubers travel to Malaysia and make almost identical content is because YouTube ‘rewards’ them for doing so.

-In a refreshingly transparent video recapping what his channel did in 2022 and the plans for 2023, Paddy revealed that there are countries where if travel content creators visit and make videos about, their channels would more than likely get many views and subscribers in a short time.
+In a refreshingly transparent video recapping what his channel did in 2022 and the plans for 2023, Paddy revealed that there are countries where, if travel content creators visit and make videos about, their channels would likely get many views and subscribers in a short time.

 Paddy asserted,